Warburton’s Celebrate 150 Years With Another Baking Blockbuster

 Make creative your competitive edge; unlock insights and inspiration from 100,000+ ads, rooted in emotional response, to predict and improve your creative’s business impact.
 Access every Ad Of The Week in our Topical Ads categories.

-Next the commercial gets a bit meta, with Freeman interrupting the action to ask what a crumpet is, in one of the ad’s funniest scenes.
-And then it’s time for an emotional finale as the newest child in the Warburton family is welcomed into the world, and the ad promises a bright future for the brand.
+Next the ad gets a bit meta, with one of the its funniest scenes whereFreeman interrupts the action to ask what a crumpet is.
+And then it’s time for an emotional finale as a new generation of the Warburton family is welcomed into the world, and the ad promises a bright future for the brand.

-It’s worth unpicking a couple more of the elements Warburtons use to get that result, though.
+It’s worth unpicking a couple more of the elements Warburtons uses to get that result..
 The first is their use of a Fluent Device.
 Jonathan Warburton has become a star of these ads in his own right, leveraging an asset that only a family business can.
 Him waiting in his office for the latest superstar knock on the door has become a Fluent Device that recurs in multiple ads and primes audiences for what they’re about to see.
 That way, Warburtons can have their effectiveness crumpet and eat it – showcasing new characters and stars each time while keeping familiarity high with Jonathan himself.

 The other thing Warburtons do so well here is pack in historical and cultural references.
 There’s a multitude of scenes, jokes and things to spot in the ad, which sets it up for a long on-screen life and makes it easy to break down for shorter social and video content.
 Cultural references are one of the great effectiveness enablers, as we know from the work of Orlando Wood in Look Out.
 And from “Pride And Breadjudice” to Paddington, Warburtons always know how to bake a great reference in.